SakithaSamarathunga33/Restaurant/README.md

 ## 📋 Overview

-The Culinary Corner is a modern, premium restaurant website built with Next.js 16, featuring stunning animations powered by GSAP and buttery-smooth scrolling with Lenis.
+TRIDENT is a modern, premium restaurant website built with Next.js 16, featuring stunning animations powered by GSAP and buttery-smooth scrolling with Lenis.
 The website showcases a sophisticated dining experience with a dark, elegant design system centered around black, white, and signature red (`#CB3A1A`) accents.

 ## ✨ Features